Crypto paper trading: how it works and how to practice it well.

 What crypto paper trading actually means

 A weak paper trading setup feels like a game.
 A strong one feels like a process.
-It shows live price context, supports market and limit orders, records what happened, and makes review possible later.
+It shows live prices, supports market and limit orders, records what happened, and makes review possible later.
 Without those pieces, paper trading becomes entertainment rather than training.

 That difference matters because most early trading mistakes are not caused by a lack of market opinions.
 They are caused by rushed execution, inconsistent risk sizing, or poor review discipline.
 Paper trading is useful when it exposes those behaviors before real money amplifies them.